bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

     &= E_{m|m\neq j}[\log p(\theta, X)] - \log q_j(\theta_j) - 1 - \lambda_i \\
     \tag{15}

-In this case the functional derivative is just the partial derivative with respect to :math:`q_j(\theta_j)` of what's "inside" the integral.
+In this case, the functional derivative is just the partial derivative with respect to :math:`q_j(\theta_j)` of what's "inside" the integral.
 Setting to 0 and solving for the form of :math:`q_j(\theta_j)`: